-- 4.1 This Policy and the corresponding Procedures apply - 4.1.1 exclusively to current and former UNBC Employees who wish to disclose or seek advice about disclosing Serious Wrongdoing under PIDA at UNBC; and - 4.1.2 to referred Disclosures from the BC Ombudsperson. - 4.2 This Policy does not apply to members of the public, volunteers, students, or to former Employees who were not employed by UNBC at the time the Wrongdoing occurred or was discovered.
+- 4.1 This Policy and the corresponding Procedures apply - 4.1.1 exclusively to UNBC Employees who wish to disclose or seek advice about disclosing serious or systemic issues of Wrongdoing under PIDA at UNBC; and - 4.1.2 to referred Disclosures from the BC Ombudsperson. - 4.2 This Policy does not apply to members of the public, volunteers, or students.
+Nor does it apply to former Employees who were not employed by UNBC at the time the Wrongdoing occurred or was discovered.